Amit Goyal: Board memberships and fellowships of professional societies

 He currently serves or has served on the advisory boards of NanoTech Briefs, the Journal of the Korean Institute of Applied Superconductivity, Recent Patents on Materials Science and Superconductor Science & Technology.
 He also serves on the editorial boards of Nature magazine's Scientific Reports, the Journal of Materials Research and the Journal of the American Ceramic Society, and has served as guest editor for the TMS publication, Journal of Minerals, Metals and Materials (JOM).
 He has served as chair of the electronics division of the American Ceramic Society.

 He serves on the National Academies Panel for reviewing the NIST Materials Measurement Laboratory, the National Academies Panel on reviewing the U.S. Army Research Laboratory in the area of lllMaterials lllScience, the Fellows Advisory Committee, National Academy of Inventors (NAI), scientific advisory board, Center for Nanomaterials at Argonne National Laboratory, board of governors for the New York Sea Grant and is a member of the National Academies Intelligence Science and Technology Experts Group.
 He is also a member of the National Academies, National Materials & Manufacturing Board (NMMB).

-He is a fellow of eight prestigious, professional societies, including the Materials Research Society, American Physical Society, the American Association for the Advancement of Science, the Institute of Electrical and Electronics Engineers, the ASM International, the Institute of Physics, the American Ceramic Society, the World Innovation Foundation and the World Technology Network.
+He is a fellow of nine prestigious, professional societies, including the Materials Research Society, American Physical Society, the American Association for the Advancement of Science, the Institute of Electrical and Electronics Engineers, the ASM International, the Institute of Physics, the American Ceramic Society, the World Innovation Foundation and the World Technology Network.

 He is a member of the National Academy of Engineering (NAE) and the National Academy of Inventors (NAI).